Home » Easter Recipes » Easter Egg Cookies (With Cadbury Mini Eggs)

 Remove the mixing bowl from the stand mixer and give a final stir by hand with a sturdy spatula or spoon, making sure to get everything off the bottom and sides of the bowl.
 The dough will be stiff.

-Allow the cookie dough to sit 5-10 minutes so the flour can hydrate.
+Allow the cookie dough to sit for 10 minutes so the flour can hydrate.

 During this time, grab the remaining mini eggs and cut them in half with a serrated knife.
 This is for decorating the top of the cookies before going into the oven.
 You’ll need to cut up 2 mini eggs per cookie.
 BE VERY CAREFUL WHILE DOING THIS.